Skip to content

 We have collected current information, future prospects and other useful material from the United Kingdom as a tourism market for the Finnish tourism industry.
 The English language market review is updated twice a year.

-Updated April 2024
+Updated December 2024

 Finland's position in the market

 The UK views Finland as an efficiently run, secure, and environmentally conscious nation.
 While many British individuals perceive Finland as a chilly and costly Nordic destination, it is renowned for its association with Santa Claus and its dreamy winter landscapes, including the captivating Northern Lights.
 Finnish Lapland is continually enhancing its appeal and solidifying its status as the preferred choice for Nordic winter holidays.
+Vast majority of the British overnights in Finland take place in December and in Lapland.

 In 2023, the UK emerged as Finland's second-largest source market, experiencing a noteworthy 12% YoY growth.
 Compared to 2019, there was a remarkable recovery in UK tourism to Finland, reaching the same level as in 2019.
 The UK held the third position in the market ranking in 2019.